Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Broadcast, Multiple-Access, and Interference Channels

 The interference channel (IFC) refers to the case where multiple communication links are simultaneously active in the same time and frequency slot, and hence potentially interfere with each other.
-A special application of the IFC with secrecy constraints is addressed in \cite{Shitz09}, where the message from only one of the transmitters is considered confidential.
+The IC is generally considered to be the antithesis of a cooperative network, since each transmitter is interested only in selfishly maximizing its own rate, and its message acts as interference to all other links.
+In conventional IFCs it is generally assumed that each receiver treats the interference from unintended transmitters as noise, but under secrecy constraints this assumption can no longer be made.
+A special application of the IFC with secrecy constraints is addressed in \cite{Shitz09}, where the message from only one of the transmitters was considered confidential.
 The more general case, where each receiver acts as an eavesdropper for the other transmitter, was studied in \cite{Yates08} where, in the absence of a common message, the authors imposed a perfect secrecy constraint and obtained inner and outer bounds for the perfect secrecy capacity region.
+In \cite{Chandramouli10}, the authors analyzed the optimal location of an external eavesdropper so as to drive the secrecy rate of all links to zero, where location is defined logically in terms of channel gains.